iamvs-2002/JAVA/BASIC/Readme.md

 - Used to increase readability of the code for ourselves as well as fellow programmers.
 - Single line comments: // comment
 - Multiline comments: /* comment */

+### Data Types
+- Also called as Base Types or Primitive Types